Statutory SEND Service

 Specialised short breaks and interventions

-• Short breaks – setting based / community based
+• Short breaks – setting-based or community-based

 • Overnight short breaks, home or community